Flutterando/flutterando_bricks/README.md

 # Modular Bricks

-A list of bricks to facilitate to structure your project!
+A list of bricks to facilitate the structure your project!

 ## bicks ✨